Suggested activities to help stop a child chewing on their clothes or other items

 You could include chewy items into your child’s lunch box or for them to use at times when they are needing to calm down.
 Foods could include:

 Breathing exercises are being increasingly shown to help to calm and organise our nervous system and brains.
 The paid version of the Headspace app has some excellent guided breathing meditations for children.
 The Smiling Minds app is free and also has good content for children.
-The charity scope has also published a product called Mindful Monsters, which includes breathing and relaxation activities designed for children.
-There’s also some breathing animations in our calm list on YouTube.
+There’s also some breathing animations in my calm list on YouTube.

 Blowing bubbles is also an easy way to help younger children take deeper breaths.
 BLO-pens are also lots of fun and a simple way to encourage children to take deep breaths.
 There are some cheaper versions available but we recommend the original brand as the quality is better.

 It has been suggested that the sensory input from heavy work activities is calming and organising.
 I discuss heavy work further in this article.
 Including some of these activities into your child’s or your own day may help them to remain calmer throughout the day and hopefully reduce the need to self soothe by using their mouths.

 Children who chew would also likely benefit from whole body proprioceptive input, such as jumping on a large trampoline or swimming, especially diving under the water.